Cobra (2022 film): Theatrical

-Cobra was released in theaters on 31 August 2022.
+Cobra was released in theatres on 31 August 2022.
 The film was originally scheduled for a release coinciding with the Eid al-Fitr weekend, falling on 22 May 2020, which was postponed due to the COVID-19 pandemic in India.
 In March 2021, it has been said that the post-production of the film might take a longer-time than planned and many sequences had to be re-shot, since Ajay Gnanamuthu was disappointed on shooting the Russia schedule by replicating terrains, rather than filming in real locations, which he felt was "not authentic", irrespective of the difficulties faced by travel restrictions due to COVID-19 pandemic.
-During the production, Seven Screen Studios had refuted claims of releasing on a streaming platform, and re-assured the plans of theatrical release.
+During the production, Seven Screen Studios had refuted claims of releasing on a streaming service, and re-assured the plans of theatrical release.
 It has been stated that this film will be released after Lalit Kumar's another production with Vikram, the Karthik Subbaraj-directorial Mahaan (2022).
 In May 2022, the film was set to be released on 11 August 2022, during the Independence Day weekend.
 Due to post-production delays, the film was released on 31 August 2022, coinciding with Vinayagar Chathurthi.
-The film received negative response due to its three-hour duration, where it led to release a trimmed version on 1 September 2022.
+The film received negative response due to its three-hour duration, which led the makers to release a trimmed version on 1 September 2022.

 Distribution

-The distribution rights of the film in Tamil Nadu, have been acquired by Red Giant Movies.
+The film's distribution rights in Tamil Nadu were acquired by Red Giant Movies.
 The Andhra Pradesh and Telangana distribution rights have been acquired by NVR Cinemas.
 The Kerala distribution rights were acquired by Iffaar Media and Dream Big Films.
-The distribution rights of the film in UK and Europe have been acquired by Ahimsa Entertainment.
+The distribution rights for the United Kingdom and Europe have been acquired by Ahimsa Entertainment.

 Home media

-The satellite rights of the Tamil version are owned by Kalaignar TV, while digital streaming rights are through SonyLIV.
-The film was digitally streamed on SonyLIV from 28 September 2022.
+The film's satellite rights are held by Kalaignar TV, while the post-theatrical streaming rights are with SonyLIV.
+The film began streaming on SonyLIV from 28 September 2022.